bucs445fall2025/project-team-7/sprints/ch3_sprint/sprint.md

--Functioning App that is able to both put out requests to borrow and requests to lend -meetings will happen every weekend and friday
+-Functioning App that is able to both put out requests to borrow and requests to lend -meetings will happen every weekend and friday -Peformance will be enough to not cause issues for the user

 ## **Assumptions:**
 [List any assumptions about the technology, users, or resources that could impact development.]